 What to Do If Your Pet Is Poisoned

-If you suspect your pet has consumed some type of onion, call your veterinarian immediately.
-The condition can be treated, but it’s important to seek medical attention at the first suspicion of poisoning.
+If you suspect your pet has consumed some type of onion, call Pet Poison Helpline or your veterinarian immediately.
+The condition can be treated, but it’s important to seek medical attention as early as possible to prevent damage to your pet’s red cells.
 Always keep an emergency veterinary clinic phone number and address handy in case your veterinarian is not available.

 The condition, if severe, can require significant hospital time and in extreme cases a blood transfusion might be necessary.

 **A per case fee is billed by Pet Poison Helpline.
 PPH is not affiliated with Nationwide pet insurance .